dinki/View-Assist/View Assist dashboard and views/README.md

 * Document how to add button template for custom icons
 * Document how to manipulate icon lists for developers
 * See if a trigger exists for BP update and set values if that happens to avoid reload automation (trigger works but needs condition; can it piggy back on current set option?)
-* Update colors on assist bar when processing (JJB will give this a go)

 # Done